 You are a remote user if your IP address falls outside the range 131.215.*.*.
 This includes Caltech offices at LIGO, OVRO, and Palomar.

-- If you use the Astrophysical Data System, it's worth setting your preferences so that Caltech Connect links appear in your search results.
+- If you use the Astrophysical Data System, it's worth setting your preferences so that Get It @ Caltech links appear in your search results.
 You can do this by signing in to your account at ADS.

 - Select "User Account Update" and then "Library Links Settings".
 Use the drop down menu to select "California Institute of Technology" as your library link server.
-Once you've saved your settings, the Caltech Connect button will display in your search results.
+Once you've saved your settings, the Get It @ Caltech button will display in your search results.